Nele Karajlić: Nele and Sejo – the original Zabranjeno Pušenje

-As Zabranjeno Pušenje's music and shtick started to catch on all over ex-Yugoslavia during mid-'80s, Nele became one of the better-known public figures in the entire country.
+As Zabranjeno Pušenje's music and shtick started to catch on all over Yugoslavia during mid-'80s, Nele became one of the better-known public figures in the entire country.
 His deliberately low-brow and unkempt style were paired with a similar philosophical streak of New Primitivism that the band claimed to follow and propagate.

 Never content to merely let the music do the talking, Nele often engaged in matters he knew would create a stir.
 Some of them, like the now-famous 'Marshall episode' (when Nele declared during a concert "The Marshall croaked.
 I mean, the amplifier"), seem ridiculously benign and innocuous by today's standards but nevertheless raised a furor in the post-Tito socialist Yugoslavia of the 1980s.
 Band's pre-show press conferences often assumed the form of a debate club with Nele charming journalists while pontificating on issues ranging from lower league soccer to Karl Marx's Manifesto.
 It was part publicity tool, part socio-political theatre.

 As far as on-stage behavior goes, dr Nele Karajlić was probably the first Yugo rock frontman to take a truly active approach while in front of a crowd.
 Fully utilizing the stage equipment, he would climb stage walls, dive into the audience, rip his clothes off, simulate fellatio on microphones, flip crowds off, etc. One particular occasion during 1985/86 tour at Vatroslav Lisinski Concert Hall in Zagreb (place that usually hosts opera singers and symphony orchestras and hence has a bolted down concert piano on stage) saw him get on top of the said piano, and proceeding to dry hump it for an extended period – all of which got him a big cheer from the crowd but also managed to offend many purists.